PicoPET/corev-llvm-ppl/llvm-toolchain-ppl.md

 <!--- Partners may maintain local backport branches for corrections to official releases used in their internal HW development flows. --->

 Once CORE-V contributions are accepted upstream, common CORE-V specific code for LLVM will be developed and maintained in upstream `llvm.org` repositories.
-However, dedicated extensions may continue to be developed in member-specific repositories.
-Similarly, common CORE-V related code for Sail will be developed and maintained in the upstream repositories.
+However, dedicated extensions may continue to be developed in member-owned repositories tracking the upstream repository.
+Similarly, common CORE-V related code for Sail will be developed and maintained in the upstream repositories, with dedicated extensions maintained in member-owned repositories.

 ### Summary timeline